maxbiostat/Computational_Statistics/README.md

 [This](https://radfordneal.wordpress.com/2008/08/17/the-harmonic-mean-of-the-likelihood-worst-monte-carlo-method-ever/) post by Radford Neal explains why the Harmonic Mean Estimator (HME) is a _terrible_ estimator of the evidence.

+#### Sequential Monte Carlo and Dynamic models

+- [This](https://link.springer.com/book/10.1007/978-3-030-47845-2) book by Nicolas Chopin and Omiros Papaspiliopoulos is a great introduction (as it says in the title) about SMC.
+SMC finds application in many areas, but dynamic (linear) models deserve a special mention.
+The seminal 1997 [book](https://link.springer.com/book/10.1007/b98971) by West and Harrison remains the _de facto_ text on the subject.

 ## Optmisation
 #### The EM algortithm
 - This elementary [tutorial](https://zhwa.github.io/tutorial-of-em-algorithm.html)  is simple but effective.